Faculty Who Care

 My formal career in education began as an Instructor at York Technical Institute (YTI), in York, Pa.
 As detailed in my curriculum vitae, I taught an array of business and computer courses during my seven years as an educator at YTI.
 Additionally, through my focus on professional development and meeting the needs of the diverse student body, I was promoted to Senior Instructor, a lead faculty position at YTI.

 The opportunity to continue my personal education and development led me to accept my current teaching position at Central Penn College.
 Starting at the Lancaster Center, my course load focused on business and general education courses.
-At this time, I have become fully vested in the Business Department, teaching and developing the curriculum for online courses such as Business Management, International Business, Electronic Business, among many others.
+At this time, I have become fully vested in the Business Department, teaching and developing the curriculum for online courses such as business management, International Business and Electronic Business, among many others.

-My personal formal education reached a culminating point with the completion of my PhD in Higher Education Leadership from Northcentral University, Prescott Arizona.
+My personal formal education reached a culminating point with the completion of my PhD in Higher Education Leadership from Northcentral University, Prescott, AZ.
 This included the publication of my Dissertation: Adult Learner Retention and Achievement: The First Year Experience in the Online Environment.

-My formal education also includes BS Business Management from York College of Pennsylvania and a MS Education degree from Saint Joseph’s, Standish Maine.
+My formal education also includes BS Business Management from York College of Pennsylvania and a MS Education degree from Saint Joseph’s, Standish, ME.

 Throughout my life, I have had the opportunity to travel throughout the world.
 Landing spots include China, Japan, Korea, Estonia, Russia, many countries throughout Europe and two excursions to Vietnam, as well as many more locales.
 I have found these experiences to be extremely valuable as they have provided me with the opportunity to immerse myself in multiple cultures, gaining a deeper appreciation for people as unique individuals, with common concerns.